 As a good source of plant protein and monounsaturated fats, which have been shown to reduce the risk of heart disease, it’s a good idea to include hazelnuts, pecans, almonds, and walnuts in your diet.
 Tasty and versatile, nuts can be added to salads, cereals, or eaten on the go.

-Olive oil – which is almost as versatile as gambling online NZ – should be included in every diet to promote health as it is an excellent source of polyphenols, monounsaturated fatty acids, and vitamin E which have all been proven to reduce the risk of heart disease.
+Olive oil – which is almost as versatile as online gambling casinos – should be included in every diet to promote health as it is an excellent source of polyphenols, monounsaturated fatty acids, and vitamin E which have all been proven to reduce the risk of heart disease.